FormidableLabs/whackage/README.md

 ### What is this?

+**`whackage` provides a hot-reload-friendly workflow for working across multiple React Native packages**

 React Native packager, the development server that bundles your app's JavaScript sources, has a few rough edges when it comes to developing apps and libraries that span across multiple repositories.
 It doesn't [handle symlinks](https://productpains.com/post/react-native/symlink-support-for-packager) reliably, and the [Haste module system](https://github.com/facebookarchive/node-haste/tree/master) gets easily confused by `@providesModule` declarations in subdependencies.

-`whackage` provides a hot-reload-friendly workflow for working across multiple packages at once without using symlinks, and automatically generates a packager blacklist for linked modules to avoid Haste naming collisions.
+`whackage` synchronizes changes in your local workspace to your project's `node_modules` without using symlinks, and automatically generates a packager blacklist for linked modules to avoid Haste naming collisions.

 We wrote `whackage` to scratch our own itch when working on [Victory Native](https://github.com/formidablelabs/victory-native).
 It's a blunt instrument, but it works well.
 Hope you find it useful!

 ### How-to